TheUntamed/Danny-s-Ore-Collection/src/main/resources/assets/dannys_ores/textures/license/#README.md

-Some of the background textures are from other mods or vanilla minecraft and most of the overlay textures are based on the textures of other mods!
+The background textures are from other mods or vanilla minecraft and most of the overlay textures are based on the textures of other mods!
 The dense and poor ore overlays are based on the corresponding normal overlay.
 Below all those mods are listed and linked.